Hey! You’re reading an outdated Free First Class Next Month series. Check out the latest version published in April of 2015 here.

 Starwood Hotels’ loyalty program is a much-loved transfer program.
 Many hotel loyalty programs let you transfer your points to airlines, like many airlines let you transfer your miles to hotels.
 However, it is almost always a bad deal.
 By contrast, SPG points transfer to airlines at a good rate, so it is an outlier.

 The SPG AMEX card earns 10,000 Starpoints on first purchase and 15,000 more after $5k spending in the first six months.
+(This offer has expired.
+Click here for the top current credit card sign up bonuses.)

 A complete list of airline transfer partners is here.
 Notable 1:1 transfer partners include American, British, Delta, US Airways, Alaska, and Hawaiian.